Prototypes

 Floor Area Efficiency

 This metric determines how well a building design has been optimized as a measure of usable floor area (excluding exits, corridors, shafts and elevators) to total floor area.
-This can be calculated as gross floor area (GFA) divided by gross construction area (GCA) measured to the outside face of exterior walls.
+This has been calculated as gross floor area (GFA) divided by gross construction area (GCA) measured to the outside face of exterior walls.

-For instance, the typical floor plan of Prototype 1 shows a floor area efficiency of 83.9% with a single exit stair versus 73.4% with two exit stairs.
-This means that the SES building design is 10.5% more efficient.
+For instance, the typical floor plan of Prototype 1 shows a floor area efficiency of 83.9% with one stair versus 73.4% with two stairs.
+This means that the SES design is 10.5% more efficient.

 Construction Cost

-An elemental cost estimate by a quantities surveyor is used to estimate the direct construction cost of the SES prototypes with additional fire and life safety measures compared to the cost of two exit stairs.
-The costings assume Q4 2024 unit rates for current market conditions in Toronto excluding contingencies.
-A city index is included to adjust the costings for other regions.
+A quantities surveyor has estimated the construction cost of the single stair prototypes with additional fire and life safety measures and compared them to the cost of a design with two stairs.
+The costings assume Q4 2024 unit rates based on market conditions in Toronto excluding contingencies.
+A city index is included to adjust the costs for other regions.

-For instance, the costing for Prototype 1 shows a construction cost of $2,551,400 with a single exit stair versus $2,639,600 with two exit stairs.
-This means that the SES building design with additional fire and life safety measures costs $88,200 less to build.
-Note: Both of the three-storey ‘Part 9’ prototypes (Prototype 5 and 6) indicate a slightly increased construction cost as a result of the additional fire protection measures.
+For instance, the costing for Prototype 1 shows a construction cost of $2,551,400 with a single stair versus $2,639,600 with two stairs.
+This means that the SES design with additional fire and life safety measures costs $88,200 less to build.
+Note: Both of the three-storey ‘Part 9’ prototypes (Prototype 5 and 6) indicate a slightly increased construction cost because of the sprinkler system.

 Net Operating Income (NOI)

 The net operating income is the annualized income stream after building operating expenses are deducted.
-The calculations include a 2.5% residential vacancy rate and 25% residential operating expenses.
+The calculations assume a 2.5% vacancy rate and 25% operating expenses.
 This metric is used to calculate real estate development valuations.

-For instance, the results for Prototype 1 show an annualized 1st year NOI of $135,570 with a single exit stair versus $119,120 with two exit stairs.
-This means that the SES building design yields $16,450 in additional net operating income annually.
+For instance, the results for Prototype 1 show an annualized 1st year NOI of $135,570 with a single stair versus $119,120 with two stairs.
+This means that the SES design yields $16,450 in additional net operating income annually.

 Residual Land Value (RLV)

-A residual land value calculation can be used to assess financial feasibility as it estimates the value that land can be purchased for based on current market conditions, construction costs, target return and development financing.
-The RLV is based on the present value of a 10-year before-tax cash flow (NOI minus debt servicing) for each prototype and uses a target developer return rate of 10%.
+A residual land value calculation can be used to assess financial feasibility of a housing project by estimating the value that land can be purchased for based on market conditions, construction costs, interest rates and the target return.
+The calculations use the present value of a 10-year before-tax cash flow (NOI minus debt servicing) for each prototype and a target return of 10%.

-For instance, the results for Prototype 3 show a RLV calculation of approximately $4,973,700 with a single exit stair versus $3,835,000 with two exit stairs.
-This means that a housing provider can afford to pay approximately $1,138,700 more to purchase land to develop the SES building design than the two stair building design.
+For instance, the results for Prototype 3 show a RLV of approximately $4,973,700 with a single stair versus $3,835,000 with two stairs.
+This means that a developer can afford to pay $1,138,700 more to purchase the land to develop the project, making it significantly more feasible on more properties.

 Click here to download the ‘Financial Feasibility of SES Prototypes’ summary report (March 2025)